unigrid-project/daemon/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling PIVX Core.
+It is recommended to have at least 1 GB of memory available when compiling HUZU Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
 Build requirements:

-	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev libevent-dev automake
+	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev

-For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+for Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:

 	sudo apt-get install libboost-all-dev